-Graduates from top-ranked Curry School have gone on to be leaders and innovators in a variety of fields from education to health sciences, entrepreneurs to researchers.
+Graduates from top-ranked UVA School of Education and Human Development have gone on to be leaders and innovators in a variety of fields from education to health sciences, entrepreneurs to researchers.
 They are making the world a better place.

-At Curry, we believe in a holistic approach to education.
+At the UVA School of Education and Human Development, we believe in a holistic approach to education.
 Learners often have needs that cannot be met with just one method.
 That is why we teach our students to view the learner from various angles, considering emotional, physical, and social needs in addition to intellectual.
-By offering many areas of study, including counselor education, kinesiology, special education, psychology, gifted education, and more, our students understand how to connect across disciplines and help their future students reach their greatest potential.
+By offering many areas of study, including counselor education, kinesiology, special education, psychology, curriculum and instruction, and more, our students understand how to connect across disciplines and help their future students reach their greatest potential.

 Here you will have opportunities to participate in ground-breaking research, collaborate with internationally-renowned faculty, and contribute to solving real-life problems.
 For example: